Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

 One of the most well-known varieties of internal combustion engines is the Wankel engine.
 It produces power through a rotating rotor.
 Throughout this article, you will be able to find information about the working of Wankel engines, their types, parts, and applications.

 What is Wankel Rotary Engine?

 It is defined as a rotary internal combustion engine in which a curved, triangular, or eccentrically pivoted piston rotates in an elliptical chamber, creating three combustion spaces that differ in volume.
-Or in simple words, it is a type of internal combustion engine that uses an eccentric rotary design to convert pressure into rotational motion.
+Or in simple words, it is an internal combustion engine that uses an eccentric rotary design to convert pressure into rotational motion.

-The German engineer Felix Wankel invented the rotary engine known as the Wankel rotary engine and it mostly used in race cars.
+The German engineer Felix Wankel invented the rotary engine known as the Wankel rotary engine, which was mostly used in race cars.
 The Wankel engine works on the ordinary Otto cycle but differs from the reciprocating I.C. engines.